planetlabs/planet-client-python/docs/cli-plus-tutorial.md

 #### Kepler.gl

-One of the best tools to visualize large amounts of imagery footprints is a tool called [kepler.gl](https://kepler.gl/), which has a really awesome command-line version which is perfect for working with Planet's CLI.
+One of the best tools to visualize large numbers of imagery footprints is a tool called [kepler.gl](https://kepler.gl/), which has a really awesome command-line version which is perfect for working with Planet's CLI.
 To get the CLI go to [keplergl_cli](https://github.com/kylebarron/keplergl_cli) and follow the [installation instructions](https://github.com/kylebarron/keplergl_cli#install).
 Be sure to get a Mapbox API key (from